jimdigriz/debian-mssp4/README.md

 **N.B.** I would recommend keeping the ~2.5GB recovery partition so if you ever need to return the laptop, you will find the process dead easy; though it seems you could move the partition to external media or download it from the Microsoft website

-For your information, I went for a `/boot` parition and put everything else on LVM.
+For your information, I went for a `/boot` partition and put everything else on LVM.

-When the installer gets to the point of installing GRUB as your bootloader, it will fail.
+When the installer gets to the point of installing GRUB as your boot loader, it will fail.
 To resolve this you will need to 'Execute a shell' and type the following:

     mount --bind /sys /target/sys
     chroot /target /bin/bash